skip to Main Content

 Download as PDF (A5)

 South Africa is part of the Southern African Development Community (SADC).
 As an intergovernmental organization, the SADC promotes regional integration and development in the countries near South Africa.
-Through the SADC, South Africa has worked closely with its neighbors on issues such as trade, infrastructure development, peace, and security.
+South Africa has worked closely with its neighbors through the SADC on issues such as trade, infrastructure development, peace, and security.

-Where is South Africa on the map of Africa?
+Where is South Africa on the Map of Africa?

 Here is another map that shows where South Africa is located on a map.
 It can be used as an alternative map to learn about the neighboring countries of South Africa.

-South Africa on a map of Africa
+South Africa on a Map of Africa

 Download as PDF (A4)